NijigenDevs/QSanguosha-For-Saimoe/README.md

 4. You are now able to build the solution.
 When compilation succeeded, the QSanguosha.exe is in ~/Bin folder.
 You should move this file to ~ folder.

 5. Copy 6 files from Qt libraries to ~, they are listed below:

-   Qt5Core.dll
+*   Qt5Core.dll
-   Qt5Gui.dll
+*   Qt5Gui.dll
-   Qt5Network.dll
+*   Qt5Network.dll
-   Qt5Qml.dll
+*   Qt5Qml.dll
-   Qt5Widgets.dll
+*   Qt5Widgets.dll

-   You can install VC redist or copy 2 files from VC Redist Directory to ~.
+You can install VC redist or copy the 2 dlls from VC Redist Directory to ~.

 6. Double-click the QSanguosha.exe and have fun!